-Dear Parents/Guardians, Welcome to October!
+Dear Parents/Guardians

-It has been absolutely wonderful to welcome back Year 11 these past few weeks.
+It has been absolutely wonderful to welcome back Year 11 this half-term.
 We've been really impressed with their enthusiasm and dedication to getting on with this new normal.
 I wanted to outline how we are approaching this year for them.
 As ever, if you have any questions or concerns please get in touch via Parentline.